energysistem/manuals/42436-Energy_Phone_Pro_3/en/08-main_gestures.md

 * Zoom

-Zoom in and out the image on screen
+Pinch the screen with two fingers to zoom in or out

 ![Imagen1](http://static.energysistem.com/images/manuals/39530/53556afc48900.jpg)